kensnyder/bunshine/README.md

 }
 ```

-Note that `id` correlates between a request log and response log.
+Note that `id` correlates between a request and its response.

 To use these loggers, simply attach them as middleware.